 - Carnelian Beach West, on the other side of the boat building, is also dog friendly; it shares a parking lot with the popular Gar Woods restaurant (which, alas, does not allow dogs).
 Restrooms and picnic facilities are available.

 - Coon Street Beach, King’s Beach.
 This is a great little spot for sunbathers and their dogs.
 It features restrooms, picnic areas with grills and a boat launch.
-Dogs are allowed only in the designated area; check signage to make sure you're legal.
-In the summer, a dog-friendly farmer’s market adds to the fun on Tuesday mornings.
+Dogs are allowed only in the designated area; check signage to make sure you're legal

 - Chimney Beach, east shore, Nevada side.
 Find it about six miles south of Incline Village and three miles north of Glenbrook Bay, at the spot where Marlett Creek empties into the lake.
 The two-mile stretch of shoreline reaching south from Chimney Beach to Secret Harbor holds several other idyllic spots easily reached from the highway.
 Note, you may have to get an early start to enjoy this choice slice of sand.
 That’s because the parking spots that used to serve it and other secluded beaches along Highway 28 on Tahoe’s east shore were eliminated a few years ago.